karenyyng/MyPhDThesis/README.md

 * Other written components of the thesis files are in different folders.
 * `style.tex` - formats the thesis latex and include differnet package dependencies

+# Outline
+* Chapter 1 - Overview of how Galaxy Clusters can probe SIDM
+* Chapter 2 - paper of MACS1752
+* Chapter 3 - paper of El Gordo
+* Chapter 4 - Illustris analysis
+TBC